The Writing Center Logo

 Academic Integrity

 The CSU Writing Center takes academic honesty and integrity very seriously, and we ensure that our practices adhere to the university's standards for academic integrity.
 CSU conceptualizes academic integrity as doing and taking credit for one’s own work.
 We do not condone plagiarism, including students taking credit for other writers' work or claiming work written by AI as their own.
 In the CSU Writing Center, we want to help our clients and students find their voice and feel confident about their writing and original ideas.
-We encourage writers to take responsibility for their writing by helping them learn about different strategies that will improve their writing practices, rather than improving and/or editing their writing for them.
+We encourage writers to take responsibility for their writing by helping them learn about different strategies that will improve their writing practices rather than improving and/or editing their writing for them.
 We additionally encourage instructors to notify their students about the Writing Center as a resource that allows them to improve their writing abilities while maintaining their academic integrity.

 To help the Writing Center adhere to the university's guidelines on academic integrity, we require that all students seeking feedback on essay exams, written midterms and/or finals provide the consultant with written consent from their instructor, stating that the student is allowed to receive support on their essay draft.
 If on the assignment sheet/rubric for the essay exam the instructor states that students may receive Writing Center feedback/support, then, the assignment sheet/rubric may serve as the written statement of consent for the student.